CSCS cards through FASET

 Check out your knots

-The GSA1 now requires Riggers to demonstrate they know how to do a figure of 8 stop knot, a joining knot and temporary repair.
-Make sure you’re clear on how to do these BEFORE your assessment.
+The GSA1 now requires Riggers to show they know how to do a figure of 8 stop knot.
+If you don’t know how to do a joining knot and temporary repair-we’re able to give you a toolbox talk on the day.

 Consider Snow Loads in Safety Nets